 The court looked at the mother’s legal fees and found that her expenses were reasonable, especially due to the extra work the father’s conduct required her lawyers to perform due to his submission of excessive evidence that had to be combed through.
 This led the court to conclude that the mother’s request for just over $50,000 in costs was reasonable.
 It should be noted that the court also considered whether this was something the father could do, using the mother’s evidence about his finances to find he could pay the costs ordered.

-Howie Johnson Barristers & Solicitors In Windsor Can Help You Reach Resolution In Your Family Law Matters
+Johnson Miller Family Lawyers In Windsor Can Help You Reach Resolution In Your Family Law Matters

-The experienced family law team at Howie Johnson Barristers & Solicitors has over 25 years of experience helping clients with all matters related to family law, including routinely working with clients who have issues related to child and spousal support orders.
+The experienced family law team at Johnson Miller Family Lawyers has over 25 years of experience helping clients with all matters related to family law, including routinely working with clients who have issues related to child and spousal support orders.
 We also have significant experience supporting clients involved in issues that are especially difficult to maneuver or unique for those with high net worth.
 Please contact us online or by phone at 519-973-1500 to book an initial consultation and see how we can assist you today.